Asian shares win reprieve on Sino-U.S. trade talk hopes

 TOKYO (Reuters) - Asian shares won a reprieve on Thursday as news the Trump administration has reached out to China for a new round of trade talks raised hopes a deal could be struck in the bitter tariff dispute between the world’s two biggest economies.

-MSCI’s broadest index of Asia-Pacific shares outside Japan inched 0.2 percent higher in early trade, a day after it hit 14-month lows, while Japan’s Nikkei gained 0.8 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS inched 0.2 percent higher in early trade, a day after it hit 14-month lows, while Japan's Nikkei .N225 gained 0.8 percent.

 Senior U.S. officials led by Treasury Secretary Steven Mnuchin recently sent an invitation to their Chinese counterparts, including Vice Premier Liu He, to hold another bilateral trade meeting.